tracim/tracim/doc/backend/setting.md

 file.
 The value should be an CGI-like environment variable name, so the `Remote-User` HTTP header becomes `HTTP-REMOTE-USER`.

-:warning: You should be very careful using this feature with the HTTP header, your webserver should be properly configured to prevent someone from setting a custom remote user header.
+⚠ You should be very careful using this feature with the HTTP header, your webserver should be properly configured to prevent someone from setting a custom remote user header.
 You should also make sure that, if you use the web server as a proxy, no one can bypass this proxy and access Tracim in a way that lets